 General Education Policies

-Students who matriculate as first-year students (but not transfer students) are expected to complete all or most of their General Education Requirements by taking Earlham courses (including approved courses on Earlham off-campus programs).
-The Committee on Academic Programs (CAP) is unlikely to approve the substitution of more than two non-Earlham courses to fulfill General Education Requirements, or the substitution of more than one non-Earlham course in any single General Education area.
-No more than eight credit hours can transfer toward General Education.
+- Students who matriculate as first-year students (but not transfer students) are expected to complete all or most of their graduation requirements by taking Earlham courses (including approved courses on Earlham off-campus programs).
+The Curricular Policy Committee (CPC) is unlikely to approve the substitution of more than two non-Earlham courses to fulfill general education requirements, or the substitution of more than one non-Earlham course in any single general education area.
+No more than eight credit hours can transfer toward general education.

-AP credit: Neither Advanced Placement (AP) nor International Baccalaureate (IB) credit can be used to fulfill any of Earlham's General Education Requirements.
+- IB credit: International Baccalaureate (IB) credit cannot be used to fulfill any of Earlham's general education requirements.

-Senior petitions: Students (and their advisers) should be aware that CAP does not accept General Education petitions for waivers or substitutions from seniors later than the middle of the semester preceding their final semester at Earlham.
+- Senior petitions: Students (and their advisers) should be aware that CPC does not accept general education petitions for waivers or substitutions from seniors later than the middle of the semester preceding their final semester at Earlham.